Premiership of Pedro Sánchez: COVID-19 pandemic

 Sánchez announcing the state of alarm on 13 March 2020.

 On 13 March 2020, Sánchez announced a declaration of the state of alarm in the nation for a period of 15 days, to become effective the following day after the approval of the Council of Ministers, becoming the second time in democratic history and the first time with this magnitude.
 The following day imposed a nationwide lockdown, banning all trips that were not force majeure and announced it may intervene in companies to guarantee supplies.
-On July 14, 2021, the Constitutional Court, acting upon the 2020'th appeal by Vox, sentenced by a narrow majority (6 votes in support vs. 5 votes against) that the state of alarm was inconstitutional in the part of suppressing the freedom of movement established by the Article 19 of the Constitution.
+On 14 July 2021, the Constitutional Court, acting upon the 2020'th appeal by Vox, sentenced by a narrow majority (6 votes in support vs. 5 votes against) that the state of alarm was inconstitutional in the part of suppressing the freedom of movement established by the Article 19 of the Constitution.

+Social media

+On 3 February 2026, Sánchez announced plans to restrict access to social media platforms for users under the age of 16 during the World Governments Summit in Dubai.
+Following the announcement, X owner Elon Musk responded by labeling Sánchez a "tyrant" and a "fascist totalitarian."

 Economic policy

 Bank consolidation

 In early September 2020, state-controlled bank Bankia and Caixabank announced that they were very close to a deal to merge both banks.
 That merge would create the biggest domestic bank in Spain, surpassing Santander and BBVA.
 Unidas Podemos, the coalition partner of the second Sánchez government and its leader, Second Deputy Prime Minister Pablo Iglesias rejected the merger describing it as a "privatization" and criticized that Third Deputy Prime Minister Calviño never revealed to them the existence of this talks.

 Calviño, whose signature was more than enough to authorize the merger, received the support of the prime minister, who described the merger as something "positive" for the Spanish economy and the "territorial cohesion" since the bank would extend its influence from two to four Spanish regions.
 Days later, Calviño described the banking consolidation as "probably inevitable" to keep the solvency and competitiveness of the banking sector in the future, but at the same time she warned that this type of operations should be carried out respecting competition and the interests of consumers and that the CNMC would be watching.
-On September 17, 2020, the boards of both banks approved the merger.
+On 17 September 2020, the boards of both banks approved the merger.
 The new bank, which will maintain the Caixabank brand, will have the Spanish government as the second largest shareholder, with 16.1% of the shares.